Allers - Retours

-This exhibition at Galerie Tanit brought together short, unpublished poetic texts by Noël Fattal with acrylic and ink illustrations by Frédéric Husseini in an identical format.
-The third voice was that of Rita Husseini.
+A dialogue between short poetic texts by Noël Fattal with acrylic and ink illustrations by Frédéric Husseini accompanied by a third voice; that of Rita Husseini.

 I’m an architect who paints and a painter who is aware of the visual necessities of creativity.
 But beyond those two roles, painting for me is primarily a selfish pleasure.
 I interact with the medium, the materials and myself.
 It’s a serious game and a silent conversation, given rhythm by the sound of the tools.
 It’s a moment of anxiety and relaxation all at once, a detachment from the real world, a journey, a considered diversion.
 You shed all constraints and models and let yourself be carried away by the painting and the way it is evolving before your eyes.
 Once the moment of creation is gone, the pleasure is over, ended, frozen at a stage considered definitive, but frozen all the same.
 That’s why I try to formalise the process itself as far as possible, without any theatrical Actionism.
 This is the main subject of my painting.